|

 summary of the major historiographic debates surrounding the

 exact nature and causes of Jacob Leisler’s two-year rule.
+After

-British attempt to Anglicize a dangerously diverse New York;
+attempt to Anglicize a dangerously diverse New York;

 Anglicization is attributed less to such prominent individuals

-as Lord Cornbury, and more to the “slow but steady expansion
+as Lord Cornbury, and more to the “slow but steady expansion of

-of British commerce and English common law.”
+British commerce and English common law.”

 Despite his strong interest in political history, Howard does